Elias Díaz Preview, Player Props: Rockies vs. Twins

 Twins Pitching Rankings

-- The Twins' 3.86 team ERA ranks sixth among all MLB pitching staffs.
+- The Twins' 3.87 team ERA ranks sixth among all league pitching staffs.

-- Twins pitchers combine to allow 186 total home runs at a clip of 1.2 per game (to rank 13th in the league).

 © 2023 Data Skrive.
 All rights reserved.